wpmorgan/HarvardCS50JS/README.md

 Enciphers a message input by the user by shifting the character code according the user input from a second prompt.
 The second prompt asks for alphabetic input and shifts each character of the message according to the code of characters in the second prompt in order.

+6. Search -
+Takes input from the user (guess) and checks a randomly generated array of 5 number to see if it's included.